 Watch our Queen’s Award highlights here

-The royal award was presented in a most fitting setting.
-Owners from our 190 strong network joined the National Office team and distinguished guests at the historic country house, Adlington Hall, in the heart of Cheshire.
+The momentous award was presented in a most fitting setting.
+Franchisees from across our network joined the 40-strong support team from National Office to mark such a special day in our brand’s history.
+Our Queen’s Award celebration took place at the historic country house, Adlington Hall, in the heart of Cheshire.

 “It is something of a testament to our society on both sides of the Atlantic that The Queen has been so impressed with your single minded determination to give the elderly what they want – to cherish or dare I say to love and to truly care for them – and for that you are today presented with the Queen’s Award for Enterprise.”